 Following eight hours of exposure time, French inventor, Nicéphore Niépce, successfully captured an image of his countryside estate.
-(And you thought it took a long time to Instagram your ice cream.)
-The image, taken in 1826 using his adaptation of the camera obscura is now considered to be the first photograph created.
+The image was taken in 1826 using his adaptation of the camera obscura, and is now considered to be the first photograph created.

-Which begs the question: what differentiates fine art photography such as Robert Adams’ landscape photographs of the American West from photos of your trip abroad?
+Which begs the question: what differentiates fine art photography from photos of your trip abroad?
 Let’s find out.

 The history of the photograph

-Not long after Niepce took his first photograph (later known as a heliograph), he partnered with Romantic painter and printmaker, Louis-Jacques-Mande Draguerre (we dare you to say that five times in a row).
-Draguerre, while being a painter and printmaker, was the first to create a diorama - so you can thank him for all those high school projects of erupting volcanos.
+Not long after Niepce took his first photograph (later known as a heliograph), he partnered with Romantic painter and printmaker, Louis-Jacques-Mande Daguerre (we dare you to say that five times in a row).
+Daguerre, while being a painter and printmaker, was the first to create a diorama - so you can thank him for all those high school projects of erupting volcanos.

 The pair embarked on a mission to perfect the process of capturing images, but unfortunately for Niepce, it wasn’t until after he died that this was achieved.
-In 1838, Draguerre created a detailed and one-of-a-kind photographic image on a highly polished, silver-plated sheet of copper.
-The piece was subsequently coined a ‘Dragurreotype’.
-Poor Niepce.
+In 1838, Daguerre created a detailed and one-of-a-kind photographic image on a highly polished, silver-plated sheet of copper.
+The piece was subsequently coined a ‘Daguerreotype’.

-The camera finally became available to the masses following the invention of the easy-to-use Kodak #1 in 1888.
-The invention of Kodak’s point and shoot lead to a rise in amateur-style photographs being taken of sunsets and family trips to the lake.
+The camera finally became available to the masses following the invention of the easy-to-use Kodak camera in 1888.
+The invention of Kodak’s point-and-shoot lead to a rise in amateur-style photographs being taken of sunsets and family trips to the lake.

 However, around this time, certain opposing groups who were in favour of more labour intensive approaches started to form.
 Among those groups championing craftsmanship in photography was Photo-Secession, headed by engineer-turned-photographer, Alfred Stieglitz, in 1902.
 Photo-Secession held exhibitions in famed photographer, Edward J. Steichen’s gallery, as well as publishing quarterly magazine, Camera Work.

-Interestingly, Stieglitz was the husband of Georgia O’Keefe, whose paintings of flowers and skulls (a la Artfinder’s Eyedetic) have become iconic of the American modernist period.
-Together, the dynamic duo became responsible for infiltrating museums with photography, at a time when photos were not considered to be on the same playing field as other art forms.
+Interestingly, Stieglitz was the husband of Georgia O’Keefe, whose paintings of flowers and skulls have become iconic of the American modernist period.
+Together, the dynamic duo became responsible for infiltrating museums with photography, at a time when photos were not considered to be on the same playing field as other fine art forms.

-So, how do we differentiate between fine art and everyday photography?
+So, how do we differentiate between fine art photography and everyday photography?

 We’ll admit, the lines can be a bit blurred.
 But to put it simply, it’s best to consider fine art photography as any other art form.
 We’ll use a painting as an example.

-Today, techniques such as manipulation (usually done using a computer) or developing the photograph in black and white are also used to play with images.
-In doing so, photographers are able to adapt the images and make them even more so their own, therefore further communicating any intended messages they may have.
+Today, manipulation photography (usually done using a computer), or developing the photograph in black and white are techniques to create contemporary photography.
+By doing this, fine art photographers are able to adapt the images and make them even more so their own, therefore further communicating any intended messages they may have.

-While photographers work in the same styles and movements as artists working in other mediums, they also have the ability to create their own categories.
-For example, popular among these artists is documentary photography which cannot be found in painting.
-This is not to be confused with photojournalism, stay tuned for why.
+While fine art photographers work in the same styles and movements as artists working in other mediums, they also have the ability to create their own categories.
+For example, popular among these artists is documentary photography, which cannot be found in paintings.
+(This is not to be confused with photojournalism, stay tuned for why.)